-- 1. A Clubhouse is organized to support people living with mental illness.
+- A Clubhouse is organized to support people living with mental illness.
 During the course of their participation in a Clubhouse, members gain access to opportunities for friendships, family, employment, education and to the services and support they may individually need to continue their recovery. - a.
-Organizations with a Clubhouse shall be accredited by Clubhouse International. - b.
-Organizations seeking to start a Clubhouse shall apply for accreditation by Clubhouse International. http://clubhouse-intl.org/ c.
-Documentation for Clubhouse services shall follow requirements set forth by the Managed Care Organizations in collaboration with the Department.
+Organizations with a Clubhouse shall be accredited by Clubhouse International. - Organizations seeking to start a Clubhouse shall apply for accreditation by Clubhouse International. http://clubhouseintl.org/resources/accreditation/ - Documentation for Clubhouse services shall follow requirements set forth by the Managed Care Organizations in collaboration with the Department.